Asymptotic Stability for some Stratified Stationary Solutions of the Inviscid Incompressible Porous Medium Equation: Introduction

 \subsection{Comparison with other results}

-The idea of taking a non-linear equation where global well-posedness is unknown and proving global well-posedness of a perturbation of the equation is not new.
-Very recently, this was done for the MHD equation by Lin and Zhang \cite{LinZhang} and has also been done for complex fluids in other contexts as well (\cite{CheminMasmoudi},\cite{Wu1}).
+The idea of taking a non-linear equation where global well-posedness is unknown and proving global well-posedness near a stationary solution of the equation is not new.
+However, it seems that operators which are partially dissipative are less studied than fully dissipative ones.
+Very recently, this was done for the MHD equation by Lin and Zhang \cite{LinZhang} and has also been done for complex fluids and in other contexts as well (\cite{CheminMasmoudi},\cite{Wu1}).

-We emphasize here that the kind of damping that the linearized equation gives us: with $R=R_1^2$ does not seem to have been considered in other works.
-Indeed, this sort of linearized equation gives damping only in the $x-$ direction which may not be strong enough, in general, to control non-linear terms.
-In our case, however, due to the structure of the non-linearity in the IPM equation (the fact that each term in the non-linearity has \emph{two} x-derivatives), we are able to control the non-linearity well enough to prove decay of the velocity field.
-This anisotropy was also present in the work of Bedrossian and Masmoudi \cite{BedrossianMasmoudi}.
+In fact, the linear propagator was already present in the work \cite{LinZhang}.
+The authors only studied the problem on $\mathbb{R}^2$ and relied on methods similar to the ones in Section 3 of this paper, except that they chose to prove existence in anisotropic spaces due to the fact that $R$ is anisotropic.
+This is also possible in our setting but we chose not to go that route to keep the exposition simple.
+Furthermore, we emphasize that for problems related to partial damping it is important to consider the problem on periodic domains since there is where partial damping is really different from coercive damping.
+Indeed, we will show that when the operator $R(g)$ is considered on $\mathbb{R}^2$ it is still "fully" damping but it is much weaker than damping by $-g$.

-In the class of smooth solutions, this seems to be the first global well-posedness result for a supercritical and invscid active scalar equation.
-Another notable result in the class of vortex-patch type solutions is that of Hmidi and Hassainia \cite{2014arXiv1402.6499H}.
+In the direction of global existence and uniqueness for supercritical active scalar equations, one notable result in the class of vortex-patch type solutions is that of Hmidi and Hassainia \cite{2014arXiv1402.6499H}.
 They prove global existence and uniqueness of a certain kind of ``periodically-rotating'' vortex patch for a class of supercritical active scalar equations.
 This was subsequently improved to a broader class of models (including the SQG equation) by Cordoba et al. \cite{Cordoba}.
 In the class of weaker solutions, Isett and Vicol \cite{IsettVicol} were able to use convex integration to construct global weak solutions to the IPM equation which are of class $C^\frac{1}{9}_{t,x}.$ Unfortunately, as is established by Isett and Vicol, these solutions are highly non-unique.
 A slightly different class of results were recently attained by a number of authors (\cite{Muskat1},\cite{Muskat2},\cite{Muskat3}) on the Muskat problem which can be seen as the ``free boundary problem'' for the IPM equations.